sirech/talk-humane-on-call-alerting/presentation.md

 ---

+## Some actual quotes

+---

-## When that alert wakes me up I just snooze it and keep sleeping
+> When that alert wakes me up I just snooze it and keep sleeping

 ???